Iran says it will enrich uranium to 60%, highest level ever

 Iran previously had said it could use uranium enriched up to 60% for nuclear-powered ships.
 However, the Islamic Republic currently has no such ships in its navy.

-Details remained scarce about the weekend attack at Natanz.
-The event was initially described only as a blackout in the electrical grid feeding above-ground workshops and underground enrichment halls — but later Iranian officials began referring to it as an attack.
+The weekend attack at Natanz was initially described only as a blackout in the electrical grid feeding above-ground workshops and underground enrichment halls — but later Iranian officials began calling it an attack.

+Alireza Zakani, the hard-line head of the Iranian parliament’s research center, referred to “several thousand centrifuges damaged and destroyed” in a state TV interview.
+However, no other official has offered that figure and no images of the aftermath have been released.

 But earlier Iranian Foreign Minister Mohammad Javad Zarif still issued a warning to Washington.